donno/gitweb/api/README.md

+License:
+  Under the MIT license, see LICENSE.txt for details.

 Features:

 * Host a HTTP server
 * Generate a html pages for each commit (logs etc).
 * (Optionally) generate "JSON" or some interface so a purely "single page" could be made

 Pages: